 Whisk the dry ingredients into the wet ingredients.
 Then use a rubber spatula to fold the apples into the batter until evenly coated.

-Bake until golden-brown on top and a toothpick or paring knife inserted into the center comes out clean, about 50 to 55 minutes.
+Bake until golden-brown on top and a paring knife inserted into the center comes out clean, about 50 to 55 minutes for an 8-inch pan, or 1 hour and 15 minutes for a 10-inch pan.
+Test several spots.

 Remove the cake from the oven and let cool for 15 minutes on a wire rack.
 Run a paring knife or spatula around the edges of pan, then, if using a springform, release sides of pan.
 In either case, invert the cake on a plate or rack and remove the parchment.
 Flip it back over, top-side up, onto a wire rack to cool.
 Let cool for at least 15 minutes more then move to a serving plate.
 Serve the day you make it ideally.